The64thGamer/cheeseepedia/content/photos/4daha7jugkm5aaul-dndavif.md

 categories = ["Pizza Time Theatre"] pages = ["The Beagles / Beach Bowzers (Lounge)"] startDate = ""
-description = "''The Beagles'' wearing white shirts and caps instead of the usual red."
 +++
+''The Beagles'' wearing white shirts and caps instead of the usual red.